How to Grow Fruits Indoors

 Start by pruning the top of the plant by at least one-third to compensate for the roots you are about to prune.
 Next, remove the plant from the container and cut off one-fourth to one-third (no more than 2 to 3 inches, depending on the size of the pot) of the outside of the root ball with a sharp knife.
 Then place the plant back in the pot with fresh soil and water thoroughly.
-If done properly, it can be the easiest way to help out a root-bound plant.
+If done properly, it can be the easiest way to help out a root-bound, indoor fruit plant.

-If you keep your subtropical fruit plant outside during the warm months and inside during the winter, you'll need to acclimate your plants to the change in growing environment.
+If you keep your subtropical fruit plants and trees outside during the warm months and inside during the winter, you'll need to acclimate your plants to the change in growing environment.
 If you're putting plants outside after a long winter indoors, do it gradually.
 Place them in a shady spot first, then slowly expose the plants to increasing amounts of sun over several weeks to help prevent sunburned foliage.

-Move plants from outdoors to indoors at an equally slow pace.
+Move fruit plants from outdoors to indoors at an equally slow pace.
 Give them less and less sun until they're ready to come inside.
-Before bringing a plant indoors, hose it down to wash off dust or dirt on the leaves.
+Before bringing a fruit plant indoors, hose it down to wash off dust or dirt on the leaves.
 If necessary, spray to control pests, which will multiply when brought indoors.